 Step 1.
 Install Macsome YouTube Music Downloader

-Download, install, and launch Macsome YouTube Music Downloader on your computer.
-Click on the "Open YouTube Music Web Player" button, then you can use a Google account to log in to find easily find what you're looking for.
+Download, install, and launch Macsome YouTube Music Downloader on your computer, the YouTube Music web player started simultaneously, then you can use a Google account to log in to find easily find what you're looking for.
 This program is available for both YouTube Music Premium members and Free users.

 Step 2.
 Customize the Output Settings of YouTube Music

-Head over to the "Settings" option in the top right corner, you can set MP3 as the output format for GarageBand.
+Head over to the "Settings" option in the bottom left corner, you can set MP3 as the output format for GarageBand.
 Besides, you can modify the bit rate and sample rate to change the output quality, or choose the output folder as you need.

 Step 3.
 Select YouTube Music Songs and Playlists to Download

-Open a playlist you'd like to download, and click the "Add to list" button to import the whole playlist to the conversion panel.
+Open a playlist you'd like to download, and click the "Click to add" button to import the whole playlist to the conversion panel.
 You can also select some specific tracks to download.

 Step 4.
 Start to Download YouTube Music to Local Files

-The last step is to click the "Convert Now" button to start downloading YouTube Music songs at up to 10X faster speed.
+The last step is to click the "Convert" button to start downloading YouTube Music songs at up to 10X faster speed.

 After a while, you will find all the selected YouTube Music songs downloaded to the local folder.